 Picture Frame Towel Rail

-This is another idea that we absolutely love, because not only does it look great but it has a function too.
+It is another idea that we love, because not only does it look great but it has a function too.
 So often we have piles of wonderful jewellery that’s only seen the odd time that it’s worn.
 NO MORE.
-Simply stick a row small hooks on the underside of the top panel and hang your jewellery proudly from them!
+Simply stick a row of small hooks on the underside of the top panel and hang your jewellery proudly from them!

 This decorative item is a little more involved than the previous options, but the payoff aesthetically is wonderful.
 Make a point of mooching through markets and boot sales to collect different frames, and add to it gradually – you’ll have it made before you know it!

 Tip: Make sure to start with a large, sturdy frame and layer on top of this one.
 It’ll act as the supporting frame and will be the one which is hung on the wall.

 This idea to upcycle photo frames is one of the most popular – everyone loves a chalkboard, but even more so when it looks fantastic too!

 If you’re a regular crafter or DIY enthusiast, (and since you’re this far through a DIY article we’re hedging our bets that you are), then it’s likely that you have a lot of ribbons and materials to keep in check.